-The International Ranking of the University of Tilburg ranks EPGE as the first department of economics in Latin America.
+The International Ranking of the Tilburg University ranks EPGE as the first department of economics in Latin America.
 In 2018, it has ranked among the top 80 departments of economics in the world.

 Regarding the ratings of the Brazilian National Secretary of Education (MEC), EPGE ranked first in the last Índice Geral de Cursos - IGC* (index used to evaluate the performance of higher-education institutions in Brazil).
 As a result, the School now ranks first in this evaluation (IGC) for the seventh time in all of the eleven evaluations performed by MEC so far.
 Such IGC evaluations includes 2066 Higher-Education Institutions in Brazil, of all types and in all areas of knowledge.

 EPGE also ranked first in the last ENADE exam, a test specifically designed to graduating students in Economics.
 In the four Economics ENADE national evaluations historically carried out by MEC so far, EPGE ranked first twice.

 Regarding undergraduate courses, EPGE students ranked first in the last (2019) ANPEC’s (National Association of Graduate Courses in Economics) master – PhD entering exam.
 The exam includes 1.264 students from all over Brazil.